KyleM157/jettywatch/index.markdown

 Swell starts to come in from that low pressure system over the Great Lakes.
 We have strong south winds that will be too much for almost all breaks in the area.
 The timing of the low tide works out well for a late afternoon session.

-Wave heights are tough to call this far out.
-Given that we're looking at steep angled wind swell, I'd say this will be around stomach+ high or so.
+Model swell heights are still bouncing around some.
+This output is quite a bit stronger than the last few days, but it does seem to be trending stronger as we get closer.
+Take this with a grain of salt, but we might have some pretty fun surf for the afternoon.

 Notes: Sideshore wind during daylight hours.
 Timing is easier with less of a tide swing than last week.
+Depending on how this plays out, beginners should know their limits.

-Best board: Early to call, but probably a groveler.
+Best board: TBD

 ### Thursday 12/11